Paying For A Pool: Does Financing or Paying With Cash Save You More Money in 2025?

 Here's some good news - your pool typically bumps up your home's value by 5% to 8%.
 Queen Creek, Scottsdale, or Paradise Valley?
 You might see even better returns.

-Arizona Central Credit Union's getting pretty generous these days, offering home equity loans up to 120% of your home's value.
+Arizona Central Credit Union's are getting pretty generous these days, some offering home equity loans up to 120% of your home's value.
 But remember - those fancy features and custom designs?
-They're worth their weight in chlorine when it comes to value.
+They're worth their weight in chlorine when it comes to value (See what we did there?
+Chlorine is expensive).

 Fun fact: pools are like gold in Arizona's real estate market.
 Homes with pools often sell quicker than their dry counterparts, especially in our sun-soaked cities.
 Makes sense, right?